 We are a clinical-stage TechBio company with an ambition to partner on targets, pipeline and responder models with no pharmaceutical products approved for commercial sale.
 Also, we have not yet made out-licensing agreements.
 Our business faces significant risks.
-You should carefully consider all of the information set forth in this registration statement, including the following risk factors which we face and which are faced by our industry.
+You should carefully consider all of the information set forth in this registration statement and in our other filings with the SEC, including the following risk factors which we face and which are faced by our industry.
 Our business, financial condition, results of operations or prospects could be materially adversely affected by any of these risks.
 This registration statement also contains forward-looking statements that involve risks and uncertainties.
-Our results could materially differ from those anticipated in these forward-looking statements, as a result of certain factors including the risks described below and elsewhere in this registration statement.
+Our results could materially differ from those anticipated in these forward-looking statements, as a result of certain factors including the risks described below and elsewhere in this report and our other SEC filings.
 See "Special Note Regarding Forward-Looking Statements" above.